harddy-bit/Cat-Dog-Classifier-GCP/README.md

-# Cat Dog Classifier Using CNN with Heroku Deployment
+# Cat Dog Classifier Using CNN with Google Cloud Platform
 [Play with the App](https://dogcatclassifiergcp-300607.df.r.appspot.com)

 A simple Flask App that can classify an image as Dog or Cat